joergkrause/nyaf/docs/md/docs/intro.md

 ## Readings

 There is a book in the making covering all aspects of **@nyaf**: https://leanpub.com/webcomponentsnyaf.
-Read everything about Web Components, why they are smart and how NYAF handles them.
+Read everything about Web Components, why they are smart and how **@nyaf** handles them.

 ## Further steps